PieterPenninckx/resource-management-in-rust/src/resources-in-general-example.md

 On line 1, we call the function `OPEN_FILE` and we pass as parameter the name of the file we want to open.
-This function `OPEN_FILE`, wich we do not give pseudo-code for, communicates with the operating system and asks to open the file with the given file name.
+This function `OPEN_FILE`, which we do not give pseudo-code for, communicates with the operating system and asks to open the file with the given file name.